 Top travel tips

 Oman’s cities can be highly congested, but once out in the countryside roads will be quiet.
 Be sure to share the driving, as one of the major causes of accidents is people falling asleep at the wheel on the long featureless desert roads.
 Never go off road alone, make sure you are in a convoy of at least three vehicles, and bring basic recovery tools and if possible a satellite phone.
-And bring plenty of your own water and petrol – self-sufficiency and preparedness are the watch words here.
+Bring along plenty of your own water and petrol – self-sufficiency and preparedness are the watch words here.
 Book your stay at Park Inn by Radisson Hotel & Residence Duqm and enjoy your thrilling ride across Oman.

 What has been your greatest off road adventure?